 Relevant legislation includes:

-FMR 102-38.295 outlines the policies governing the sale of Federal personal property which has completed all required screening, as well as property to be sold under the exchange/sale authority
+- FMR 102-38.295 outlines the policies governing the sale of federal personal property that has completed all required screening, as well as property to be sold under the exchange/sale authority.